gaboprieto/sohonails/README.md

 - Timed refresh is not a good idea (AWS got really expensive)
 - Using a web portal to let customers confirm their own appointments by SMS proved to work very well
-- Had to find a way to make the dashboard only updated when needed
+- Had to find a way to make the dashboard only update when needed

 ## Tech Stack Version 2.0